 - Working for Change: Using the Power of a Personal Story

 "The mission of the Department of Education is to promote student achievement and preparation for global competitiveness by fostering educational excellence and ensuring equal access."
-The link above is dedicated to parents and includes:

 Center for Evidence-Based Practice:Young Children with Challenging Behavior